YOUR COMPLETE GUIDE TO

 “When I came to see Regenexx Tampa Bay, I was so upset that none of my previous doctors could come up with any solution that might help me to become more mobile again and decrease my pain level.
 When I came for my first appointment, I was met with respect, concern, and possibilities.
 Between the stem cell procedure and several platelet procedures in both legs, I am fully functional and, for the first time in 2.5 years, I was able to travel once again to Honduras (in 95-degree heat, on my feet 8 hours a day and loving over 200 children a day.)”

-- Procedure Day On your procedure day, blood is drawn from a vein in your arm typically in the morning.
+Procedure Day – On your procedure day, blood is drawn from a vein in your arm typically in the morning.
 This blood is then processed and prepared in our lab for re-injection within 24 hours.
 We use this blood to prepare an injection of highly concentrated platelet-rich plasma containing the growth factors isolated from your blood.
-This blood draw takes 15-20 minutes.
-During your second appointment of the day, this platelet-rich plasma is injected under precise image guidance into the treatment site.
+This procedure takes approximately 30 min to 1.5 hours, depending on the body region and issue being treated.
+During your second appointment of the day, this platelet-rich plasma is injected under precise image guidance into the procedure site.
 Local anesthesia is used to numb the area being treated.
 If we are treating an extremity (shoulder, elbow, knee, ankle, foot), you may be offered a nerve block.
-This procedure takes approximately 1 hour.

-- Post-Procedure We suggest moving the joint around gently multiple times within hours after the injections to disperse the platelet derived injection or prolotherapy throughout the tissues.
+Post-Procedure – We suggest moving the joint around gently multiple times within hours after the injections to disperse the platelet-derived injection or prolotherapy throughout the tissues.
 This seems to decrease the amount and duration of pain from the injections.
 Also, avoid excessive activity in the hours after injection.
-Anticipate moderate to significantly increased pain and stiffness for the first 2-3 days following your procedure as the Regenexx SCP and PL injections also produce a micro-injury in the joint.
+Anticipate moderate to significantly increased pain and stiffness for the first 2 to 3 days following your procedure as the Regenexx SCP and PL injections also produce a micro-injury in the joint.
 Your physician may prescribe pain medicines that will not hinder the healing caused by the procedure.
 Patients can additionally take Tylenol, but are asked to avoid NSAIDs.
 You may have swelling in the treated joint(s).
-After this short period of time, we anticipate a gradual decrease in soreness and return to baseline over a period of 1-2 weeks.
-We suggest waiting 6-8 weeks before returning to full strength activities unless instructed otherwise by your physician.
+After this short period of time, we anticipate a gradual decrease in soreness and return to baseline over a period of 1 to 2 weeks.
+We suggest waiting 6 to 8 weeks before returning to full-strength activities unless instructed otherwise by your physician.

 In general, we always try to look at more than one injured part.
 As a result, it’s very likely we will recommend other types of conservative care to restore normal biomechanics.
 This might include physical therapy, different types of myofascial release, or specific home exercises.
 Our physicians work with professional therapists who have years of experience in understanding the needs of a regenerative medicine patient.